IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display provides tools for the user to navigate images in a study.
 It may include a worklist component that let the user select studies to read.
 It may also include tools to create evidence data such as annotations, key images, etc.

-The Image Dis shall be capable of being launched by another application.
-It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.
+The Image Display shall be capable of being launched by another application.
+When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

 The Image Display shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
 - Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own